2000–01 Mighty Ducks of Anaheim season: Regular season

 The season proved to be very tough as the team never found consistency.
-Things looked pretty good going 6-4-3-2 until November 4, when the team started having trouble coming back after being winless for five games twice in November, going 2-8-3-1 which lead the team to trade Traverse and Nazarov to the Boston Bruins for Samuel Pahlsson on November 18.
-To make matters even worse, Center Steve Rucchin was hit in the face by a shot on November 15, 2000 missing the rest of the season.
-Despite his absence the Ducks improved by mid December nearing the .500 mark by two games with a 5-3-0-0 record until December 17, 2000 but finishing the month 5-7-1-1.
-Anaheim fired Head Coach Craig Hartsburg on December 13, 2000 after winning against the Blue Jackets replacing him with assistant coach Guy Charron though the move did not improve their performance.
-Despite this roller coaster ride the Mighty Ducks experienced, they were still in the Play Off race with a 14-19-6-4 record by January 5, 2001.
-On January 10 the Mighty Ducks waived Dominic Roussel resulting in Giguere becoming their new backup, believing him and Hebert would carry the team into the Play Offs and pass on the torch carefully to a new number one during the season.
+The Ducks had a fair start, going 6–4–3–2 until November 4, when the team started having trouble, going winless for five games twice in November, going 2–8–3–1 which led the team to trade Traverse and Nazarov to the Boston Bruins for Samuel Pahlsson on November 18.
+To make matters even worse, center Steve Rucchin was hit in the face by a shot on November 15 and missed the rest of the season.
+Despite his absence, the Ducks improved by mid-December, nearing the .500 mark by two games with a 5–3–0–0 record until December 17, but finishing the month 5–7–1–1.
+Anaheim fired head coach Craig Hartsburg on December 14 after a win against the Blue Jackets, replacing him with assistant coach Guy Charron, though the move did not improve their performance.
+Despite this roller coaster ride, the Mighty Ducks still remained in the playoff race with a 14–19–6–4 record by January 5, 2001.
+On January 10 the Mighty Ducks waived Dominic Roussel, resulting in J. S. Giguere becoming their new backup, believing him and Hebert would carry the team into the playoffs and pass on the torch carefully to a new number one during the season.

-But all those hopes were shattered as the Mighty Ducks lost sixteen games by March 2 going 4-16-2-1.
-During that stretch Hebert went 0-11-2 and losing his starting position by February much sooner to Giguere then expected.
-Though Hebert did not quite play as well as he did the last two seasons, much of this was based on the team not giving him the necessary support he needed as Selanne stated in an interview, expressing his frustrations and disappointment.
+But all those hopes were shattered as the Mighty Ducks lost sixteen games by March 2 going 4–16–2–1.
+During this stretch, Hebert went 0–11–2 since December 17th, losing his starting position to Giguere, who had started already more games than Hebert, officially on February 14th – much sooner than had been expected.
+Though Hebert did not quite play as well as he had the previous two seasons, much of this was based on the team not giving him the necessary support he needed, as Selanne stated in an interview, expressing his frustrations and disappointment.
 Hebert faced thirty or more shots almost every game, yet was able to keep his save percentage close to the .900 mark.